tvc15brian/PlanetOfTheAIPs/README.md

 The MD5 message-digest algorithm is a widely used cryptographic hash function producing a 128-bit (16-byte) hash value, typically expressed in text format as a 32 digit hexadecimal number.
 This workflow results in a plain text file (orignalfilename.md5) in the same directory as original file.

+#####folders-sha256

+This workflow runs a SHA-256 checksum on each object in a directory and lists those hash values in a plain text file (sha256.txt).

+#####folders-md5

+This workflow runs a MD5 checksum on each object in a directory and lists those hash values in a plain text file (md5.txt).